 While crack and cocaine originate from the same plant source, there are some key differences between the two:

-Potency: Crack tends to be more potent and faster acting due to smoking route.
+- Potency: Crack tends to be more potent with a faster onset when smoked.
 However, its effects are shorter lasting.
 Crack cocaine highs last about 15 minutes.
 When people snort cocaine, the high peaks around 20 to 30 minutes after inhalation and will last about 2 hours.
 While cocaine and crack cocaine highs are brief, the drug may stay in your system for up to three days.

 Unlike snorting cocaine powder, smoking crack requires a pipe or other specialized paraphernalia to vaporize the drug so it can be rapidly absorbed by the lungs.